Like us on facebook

 Custom orthotics, or shoe inserts, should be periodically replaced.
 Orthotics must fit properly to give you the best results.
 Protect your feet and ankles!

-If you have any concerns regarding your feet and ankles, contact Shaun J. Limon, DPM and Lisa Griffith-Limon, DPM of Limons Foot & Ankle Care.
+Poor circulation is a serious condition and needs immediate medical attention.
+If you have any concerns with poor circulation in your feet contact Shaun J. Limon, DPM and Lisa Griffith-Limon, DPM of Limons Foot & Ankle Care.
 Our doctors will treat your foot and ankle needs.

 If you have any questions please feel free to contact our offices located in Bradenton and Lakewood Ranch, FL .
 We offer the newest diagnostic and treatment technologies for all your foot and ankle needs.